ldtteam/MinecoloniesWiki/pages/src/source/buildings/tavern.md

 ---
-title: Tavern
+type: building
+building: tavern
-layout: default
+layout: building
 ---
-# Tavern

 {% capture content %}
 The Tavern is like a [House](../../source/buildings/house) in that it houses citizens, however, the Tavern houses four instead of one and can't be upgraded to house more.